Hell Gate NYC: Business model

 Hell Gate's initial funding came from two New York-based organizations for the arts: a $25,000 grant from The Harnisch Foundation, and a $50,000 grant from the Vital Projects Fund.
 A further $300,000 in grants was given between 2023 and 2024.

-It supports its journalism with tiered subscriptions to access its articles behind a paywall.
-The founders believed that a subscription-funded business would work.
-As of September 2025, the site had 9,000 paid subscribers making $70,000 per month, accounting for two-thirds of revenue, and costs around $81,000 per month to run.
+After a few months initially running as a free newsletter, Hell Gate added a paywall.
+Subscribers sign up for one of three tiers of subscriptions (paying monthly or annual) to access its paywalled articles.
+The site also allows non-paying readers to subscribe to free daily and twice-weekly email newsletters, with tens of thousands of subscribers each, and has produced a free-to-listen podcast since February 2023.
+The founders believed that a subscription-funded business would work, and aimed to be primarily subscriber-funded, partly because of their "profound mistrust of the consistency of philanthropic interest".
+As of September 2025, the site had 9,000 paid subscribers making $70,000 per month, accounting for two-thirds of revenue, and cost around $81,000 per month to run.

-To keep costs down, they wrote from home and published online, using the same provider as Defector Media, another worker-owned cooperative.
+To keep costs down, at launch, they wrote from home and published online, using the same provider as Defector Media, another worker-owned cooperative.

 Hell Gate reporters interview Zohran Mamdani on Oct.
 24, 2025.
 From left: Jessy Edwards, Pinto, Robbins, Mamdani, Katie Way, Adlan Jackson, and Rivlin-Nadler.

-Hell Gate is a worker-owned cooperative, where the journalists have the job of reporter, editor, and managing the business, with aid from an marketing and external relations manager and an operations and finance manager.
-They also hire freelancers.
-As of September 2025, all reporters were paid $75,000 per year.
-The company offers tiered and annual subscriptions.
+Hell Gate is a worker-owned cooperative, where the journalists have the job of reporter, editor, and managing the business, with aid from a marketing and external relations manager and an operations and finance manager.
+Two of the staffers serve primarily as editors, and take a higher salary than those who primarily report.
+Hell Gate also hires freelancers.
+As of September 2025, all reporters were paid $75,000 per year, up from $48,000 per year at launch.

 As of November 2025, Hell Gate said it was profitable, expecting to earn approximately $850,000 in revenue in 2025.
-Hell Gate also offers free newsletters, with tens of thousands of subscribers each.
 Advertisements are a minor source of revenue.
 A third of its revenue comes from donations, down from half in 2024.
+The majority of Hell Gate's expenses are staff salaries and health insurance premiums (Hell Gate fully funds staffers' health insurance premiums).

 Reception

 Hell Gate has been identified by several outlets to be part of a resurgence in indie publishing.
-They have been favorably compared to other worker-owned sites like Defector and 404 Media.
+They have been favorably compared to other worker-owned sites like Aftermath, Defector and 404 Media, and mentioned as part of the legacy of The Village Voice.
+Hell Gate's subscriber model, podcast, and emphasis on allowing individual staffers' interests and voices to emerge in their reporting facilitates a closer reader relationship than with many publications; "I feel like I’m learning a lot about parasocial relationships," co-owner Jessy Edwards commented in 2026.

 The New York Press Club awarded its 2024 annual journalism award in the category "Political Reporting – NYC Metro" to "The Eric Adams Table of Success," a collaboration between Hell Gate and Type Investigations.